openmethane/setup_wrf/README.md

 ..b.
 Run `./submit_setup.sh` on the command line.
 Before doing this, replace `${PROJECT}` in the `submit_setup.sh` script, with your `${PROJECT}` shell environment variable - this can be found in your `${HOME}/.config/gadi-login.conf` file.

 To run the WRF model, either submit the main coordination script or the daily run-scripts with `qsub`.

+#### A few caveats

+This has been tested on *Gadi* using the [CLEX CMS WRF setup](https://github.com/coecms/WRF).
+Users of NCI wanting to run WRF are strongly encouraged to use this version, and to consult [the CMS page on WRF](http://climate-cms.wikis.unsw.edu.au/WRF).
+These scripts assume that WRF was compiled for MPI multiprocessing (i.e. 'distributed memory' parallelism).

 ### docker